CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas: Experimental Setup and Evaluation

 \section{Experimental Setup and Evaluation}

 In this section, we outline our setup and evaluation methods.
 We develop a prompt format that standardizes descriptions across games and mechanisms.
-Our exact prompts can be found in \Cref{app:prompts}.
-In line with standard game theory assumptions,\footnote{Namely, an agent's utility function accurately captures all that the agent cares about, and that the agent puts in effort to achieve what they perceive to be better outcomes.
+In \Cref{app:impl,app:prompts}, we provide additional experiment settings and further context as well as our exact prompts.
+In line with standard game theory assumptions,\footnote{Namely, an agent's utility function accurately captures all that the agent cares about, and thus, all to consider when optimizing.
 Indeed, this is fundamental to our games being actual \emph{dilemmas}.} each LLM is instructed to maximize its own (total) points from the mechanism-modified game.